 Arch Linux Installation and Configuration on UEFI Machines

-Arch Linux is one of the most versatile GNU Linux distribution due to its simplicity and cutting age software packages due to its Rolling Release model, Arch Linux is not addressed for beginners in Linux world.
-It also provides a complicated command line installer, with no Graphical Interface support.
-The command line installation model makes the job of installing the system very flexible but also very difficult for Linux beginners.
+Arch Linux is one of the most versatile GNU Linux distribution due to its simplicity and cutting edge software packages due to its Rolling Release model, Arch Linux is not addressed for beginners in Linux world.
+It also provides a complicated command-line installer, with no Graphical Interface support.
+The command-line installation model makes the job of installing the system very flexible but also very difficult for Linux beginners.

-The software packages, dependencies and security patches are mostly updated on regular basis, making Arch Linux a cutting-age distribution with a few solid tested packages for a production environment.
+The software packages, dependencies, and security patches are mostly updated on a regular basis, making Arch Linux a cutting-edge distribution with a few solid tested packages for a production environment.

-Arch Linux also maintains AUR – Arch User Repository, which is a huge community driven software repositories mirror.
-AUR repo mirrors allows users to compile software from sources and install it via Pacman and Yaourt (Yet Another User Repository Tool) package managers.
+Arch Linux also maintains the AUR – Arch User Repository, which is a huge community-driven software repositories mirror.
+AUR repo mirrors allow users to compile software from sources and install it via Pacman and Yaourt (Yet Another User Repository Tool) package managers.

-1. First of all go do Arch Linux download page and grab the latest CD image (i.e. current stable version: 2017.10.01), create a bootable CD/USB then plug it into your system CD/USB drive.
+1. First of all, go do the Arch Linux download page and grab the latest CD image (i.e. current stable version: 2019.11.01), create a bootable CD/USB then plug it into your system CD/USB drive.